w3c/ServiceWorker/README.md

 Updates to the spec must reference [resolved issues marked `needs spec`](https://github.com/w3c/ServiceWorker/issues?q=is%3Aclosed+label%3A%22needs+spec%22).

 To make edits to the design, please send pull requests against the Nightly spec on the master branch.
 We use [bikeshed](https://github.com/tabatkins/bikeshed).
-So, change `docs/index.bs` and submit it with the corresponding bikesheded `index.html`.
+So, change `index.bs` and submit it with the corresponding bikesheded `index.html`.

 ## Examples